hezzze/strapi-provider-upload-oss/README.md

 # strapi-provider-upload-oss
-A provider for strapi server to upload file to Aliyun OSS
+A provider for strapi server to upload file to Aliyun OSS.

 # Requirements
 - Node.js >= 10